diziet559/rotationtools/README.md

 ### Acknowledgement

 This overview would have been impossible to complete without others, especially on the [Classic & TBC Hunter Discord](https://discord.gg/8TVHxRr).
 In no particular order, thanks go out to Aegeagh, Chitzen, Kanja for inventing the French rotation, Tragnar, BradBlondeBeard, Veramos for gear choices, Ocisly for pushing survival, Wdwune for contributing to the code, Antiserum for discussing weaving rotations, Sixx for weaving, and Bouk who has gone missing recently.
 This applies to this guide and the library as well.

+New credits to TPhoenix and Rave Magnus for finding the alternative short French rotation.

 ### Resources